amitshaikoren/cortexio/cortexio/platforms/README.md

 Each sub-package corresponds to a type of a platform.
 It consists of:
 * A manager module that wrapps the shared api all the other drivers has to follow.
-* A folder containing one or more driver implementation (.py files) that all follow the defined API by the wrapper class.
+* A folder containing one or more driver implementation (.py files) that all follow the defined API by the manager class.

 You can see an example for the message_queue platform folder hierarchy [here](messageQ)